TheKashanArchive/FAANG_SQL_Mini_Case_Studies/Uber/Uber_SQL_Queries_Answers_and_Insights.md

 ## Answer / Result

-Returns riders with multiple completed trips along with their average trip gap.
+Returns riders with repeated trips and average time gaps.

 ## Insight

-This query uses window functions and CTEs to analyze rider retention and repeat ride behavior.
+This query uses **CTEs and window functions (LAG)** to analyze behavioral retention patterns and repeat usage frequency.

 ---